 Our long-term equity incentive awards are designed to develop a strong link between NEO compensation and the Company's strategic goals and performance, as well as align the interests of our NEOs and other key employees with those of our stockholders.
 The Compensation Committee strongly believes that annual equity grants motivate executive performance that is aligned with our stockholders' return expectations.
+RSAs, for example, receive dividends at the same times and in the same amounts per Share as our common stockholders.

 We make long-term equity incentive awards to our NEOs pursuant to our Equity Plan, which permits awards of stock options, RSAs and RSUs that typically vest over three years and after seven years, respectively.
-The Compensation Committee granted RSAs and RSUs rather than stock option awards to NEOs for 2023 performance.
+The Compensation Committee granted RSAs and RSUs rather than stock option awards to NEOs for 2024 performance.

 Grant Practices for NEOs.
 Annual equity compensation grants to NEOs have typically been granted in the first quarter of the year.
-In January 2023, the Company granted RSAs following 2022 performance.
-The Company granted RSUs in February 2023 and December 2023.
-January 2024 RSAs reflected the strong financial performance in 2023, with higher ROAA, ROE, and ROIC than the vast majority of the Peer Group.
+In January 2024, the Company granted RSAs following 2023 performance.
+The Company granted RSUs in December 2024.
+January 2025 RSAs reflected the strong financial performance in 2024, with higher ROAA, and ROE than the vast majority of the Peer Group.

-Restricted Stock Awards ("RSAs").
-In January 2024, the Compensation Committee granted RSAs to each of the NEOs.
-With respect to determining the amount of the RSAs, the Compensation Committee assessed each NEO's individual performance for 2023, the overall performance of the Company in 2023 and the levels of equity compensation paid by other companies with whom we compete for executive talent.
-Based on this assessment, the Compensation Committee determined that RSAs be granted to the NEOs with respect to 2023, in the amounts and on the dates set forth below to reward them for services performed in 2023 and to retain their continued services in future years.
-The RSAs vest one-third of the shares underlying the awards on the first anniversary of the grant date and vest the remaining Shares in equal quarterly installments over the following two years.
+RSAs.
+In January 2025, the Compensation Committee granted RSAs to each of the NEOs.
+With respect to determining the amount of the RSAs, the Compensation Committee assessed each NEO's individual performance for 2024, the overall performance of the Company in 2024 and the levels of equity compensation paid by other companies with whom we compete for executive talent.
+Based on this assessment, the Compensation Committee determined that RSAs be granted to the NEOs with respect to 2024, in the amounts and on the dates set forth below to reward them for services performed in 2024 and to retain their continued services in future years.
+The RSAs vest one-third of the Shares underlying the awards on the first anniversary of the grant date and vest the remaining Shares in equal quarterly installments over the following two years.

 Name Grant Date Restricted Stock Award Fair Value of Restricted Stock Award(\$) (1)

-Scott Bluestein 1/09/2024 264,368 4,600,003
+Scott Bluestein 1/09/2025 241,742 4,830,005

-Seth H. Meyer 1/09/2024 94,828 1,650,007
+Seth H. Meyer 1/09/2025 82,583 1,650,008

-Christian Follmann 1/09/2024 32,184 560,002
+Christian Follmann 1/09/2025 33,784 675,004

-Kiersten Zaza Rotelho 1/09/2024 25.862 449 999
+Kiersten Zaza Botelho 1/09/2025 27,528 550,009

-(1) Based on the closing stock price per Share of \$17.40 on 1/09/2024.
+(1) Based on the closing stock price per Share of \$19.98 on 1/08/2025

-In accordance with applicable compensation disclosure rules, the foregoing equity awards granted in 2024 in respect of 2023 performance by our NEOs are being described above because they are relevant to a complete understanding of the Company's overall NEO compensation program for 2023, but such equity awards will be formally reported in the 2024 Summary Compensation Table and related compensation tables to be contained in the Company's 2025 annual proxy statement.
+In accordance with applicable compensation disclosure rules, the foregoing equity awards granted in 2025 in respect of 2024 performance by our NEOs are being described above because they are relevant to a complete understanding of the Company's overall NEO compensation program for 2024, but such equity awards will be formally reported in the 2025 Summary Compensation Table and related compensation tables to be contained in the Company's 2026 annual proxy statement.